cirosantilli/linux-cheat/README.md

 Linux information and cheatsheets.

-Includes utils that work on Linux, and possibly other OSs too, as well as Linux internals.
+Includes Linux concepts and utilities that work on Linux, not necessarily in the LSB.

 ##Index